Climate and Nature Crisis

 • Over-emphasising dramatic weather or disaster imagery without context, solutions or affected communities’ voices.

-These guidelines aim to support all journalists in every sector, in producing accurate, contextual, and public-interest reporting on the climate and ecological crisis.
+Purpose: These guidelines aim to support all journalists on every beat , in producing accurate, contextual, and public-interest reporting on the climate and ecological crisis.

 Do